Shiny5228/ibkr-trade-visualization/README.md

    - **IB Commission**
    - **Level of Detail**
 4. At Delivery Configuration select **Format: XML** and **Period: Year to Date**.
+5. Set decimal for dates to **None**
-5. Save the query and note the `Query ID`.
+6. Save the query and note the `Query ID`.
-6. Activate Web Services, see here: [IBKR Web Services](https://www.ibkrguides.com/clientportal/performanceandstatements/flex-web-service.htm).
+7. Activate Web Services, see here: [IBKR Web Services](https://www.ibkrguides.com/clientportal/performanceandstatements/flex-web-service.htm).
-7. Configure the `TOKEN`, `QUERY_ID`, and other required environment variables in a `.env` file.
+8. Configure the `TOKEN`, `QUERY_ID`, and other required environment variables in a `.env` file.
-8. Run chart_dash.py
+9. Run chart_dash.py

 ## Contributing